ShinjiKatoA16/UCSY-sw-eng/ubuntu-custom.md

 Shutdown time can be shortened by changing /etc/systemd/system.conf file.

 ## Homework
-Please find useful customization on the internet, and introduce it in Blog/SNS in Burmese.
+If you find useful customization on the internet, please introduce it in Blog/SNS in Burmese.